CelestialMoonrise/Python_Turtle_Graphics/README.md

 # Python_Turtle_Graphics
 ### Exploration of Python Turtle:
 Python Turtle is a type of computer graphics called Turtle Graphics.
 Python Turtle uses a relative cursor(the turtle) to draw or to print words.
-In this project, I used Python Turtle to create different shapes and figures.
+In this project, I used Python Turtle to create different shapes and figures, I also created an apple catching game using Python Turtle and I was ultimately able to create a clock.

 #### References:
 1) RGB Color Codes Chart: https://www.rapidtables.com/web/color/RGB_Color.html